 - whether it’s coming from inside or outside the European Union (EU)

 - whether duty has already been paid in another EU country

 Producers and warehousekeepers

-- a motor and heating fuel producer and you are authorised to warehouse imported oil received directly from a ship
+- a motor or heating fuel producer and authorised to warehouse imported oil received directly from a ship

 - an authorised excise warehousekeeper approved to import specified types of oil

 Occasional imports of fuel in duty suspension from other EU countries

 If you only import fuel that is duty suspended from other EU countries occasionally, you can apply to HM Revenue and Customs (HMRC) to become a temporary registered consignee.

 You must apply each time you import this type of fuel and follow the procedures for registered consignees.